Quarantine Has Changed My Approach To Makeup — & I'm Never Looking Back

 Advertisement

-For stubborn whiteheads and under-the-skin spots, dermatologists recommend a nightly retinoid treatment like No7 Advanced Retinol 1.5% Complex or Differin.
-Of course, SPF is a must during the day: Look for non-comedogenic versions, like Ultrasun Face Anti-Aging Lotion SPF 30, which is less likely to clog pores.
+For stubborn whiteheads and under-the-skin spots, dermatologists recommend a nightly retinoid treatment.
+Of course, SPF is a must during the day: Look for non-comedogenic versions, which are less likely to clog pores.

 Now, the thought of going back to wearing a full face doesn't really appeal to me.
 It became something quite mindless, which is a shame considering how fun makeup can be.
 If I ever miss the feeling of getting ready and putting on a face to meet the world, I'll take the chance to experiment: Saweetie's cloud eye makeup, vinyl lips, '00s emo...